keng404/ica_workspace_enter_script/README.md

 ### Additional notes

-- Only works on MacOS for now.
 - Script will enter running workspace and re-start stopped workspace.
 - ```interactive_mode``` mode flag can be toggled on/off --- this flag turns off headless mode, which is nice if you want to see how the script is navigating in the browser.
 - No checks are done for invalid workspace names.
 You'll probably encounter a timeout error (30s) if script does not complete.
 - Either ```project_name``` or ```project_id``` can be provided.
-- Need to add ``` Ctrl + C ``` to get the copy-to-clipboard functionality in Linux and Windows OS.
-  - Used in grabbing project URN and workspace status

 # install python modules